 “Wow…what are those?”
-I gawk at a dozen or so dog-men—the smallest one has to be at least six and a half feet tall—clustered around the opposite wall.
+I gape at a dozen or so dog-men—the smallest one has to be at least six and a half feet tall—clustered around the opposite wall.
 Some could pass as straight-up werewolves, but others resemble athletic dog breeds.
-Shepherds, Malinois, boxers…They’re dressed like humans but everything’s bigger—bigger cloaks, bigger weapons, bigger armor.
+Shepherds, Malinois, boxers…They’re dressed like humans but everything’s bigger; bigger cloaks, bigger weapons, bigger armor.

 “Children of Fenrus.
 They call themselves Wolven.
 Attend me.”
-Ren says it with such force that I flinch involuntarily.
+Ren says it so forcefully that I can’t help but flinch.
 “Do not draw ire with your careless stare.
-Keep your eyes to yourself, lest someone cut them from your slack-jawed head.”
+Keep your eyes to yourself, lest someone cut them from your gawking head.”

 “Right.
 Sorry.”
 I look down at the table, embarrassed by my interdimensional tourist moment.

 “Good.”
-He settles back in his seat, crossing his arms and lowering his chin.
-With his hood drooped forward, he almost looks like he’s fallen asleep, but I get the sense that he’s fully alert.
+He settles back in his seat, arms crossed, chin lowered.
+With his hood drooping forward, he almost looks like he’s taking a snooze.
+Despite that, I get the sense that he’s fully alert.

-“Yeah—carry.
-You put stuff in it, but it never changes size.
-I’ve never seen anything like it except in video games.”
+“Right—carry.
+You put things in it, but it never changes size.
+Outside of a video game, I’ve never seen anything like it.”

 “It’s bound with a catch-fold charm and a tangle-me-never.
 The first enchantment boosts its storage.
-The second keeps it out my way, in case I have to fight or run.”
+The second keeps it out of the way in case I have to fight or run.”

 “How much stuff can it hold?”

 “Several months of supplies and equipment.
 No weapons, armor, or heavy apparatus.
-Other spells will allow for such, but they cost more than I’m willing to pay.”
+Other spells will allow for such, but they cost a fair bit more than I’m willing to pay.”